 The K was also 2.9 mEq/L, but this does not account for the ECG findings.
 The patient had a negative PE workup and was admitted to the hospital.
-As indicated in the legend above, she ruled in for MI.
+She had a rise and fall of troponin, with a peak at 0.358 ng/ml.
 She went for an angiogram the next AM; it showed mid-LAD culprit lesion with 95% stenosis and was stented.

 T-wave inversion in LAD ACS:

 Wellens' syndrome is chest pain that is relieved with terminal T-wave inversion on the initial, pain-free, ECG.
-There is preservation of R-waves, and there is evolution to deeper T-wave inversion.
-It is due to bried LAD occlusion with reperfusion.
-This last evolution did not occur in this case.
-Instead, the T-waves normalized (not pseudonormalization, which would indicated re-occlusion).
-Normalization of T-waves is likely with very small NSTEMI or unstable angina.
-Usually, in cases like this there is enough infarction to result in evolution of T-wave inversion.
+There is preservation of R-waves, and there is evolution to deeper T-wave inversion (Wellens' Pattern B).
+It is due to brief LAD occlusion with reperfusion.
+This last evolution (Pattern B) did not occur in this case.

 The K was also 2.9 mEq/L, but this does not account for the ECG findings.
 The patient had a negative PE workup and was admitted to the hospital.
-As indicated in the legend above, she ruled in for MI.
+She had a rise and fall of troponin, with a peak at 0.358 ng/ml.
 She went for an angiogram the next AM; it showed mid-LAD culprit lesion with 95% stenosis and was stented.

 T-wave inversion in LAD ACS:

 Wellens' syndrome is chest pain that is relieved with terminal T-wave inversion on the initial, pain-free, ECG.
-There is preservation of R-waves, and there is evolution to deeper T-wave inversion.
-It is due to bried LAD occlusion with reperfusion.
-This last evolution did not occur in this case.
-Instead, the T-waves normalized (not pseudonormalization, which would indicated re-occlusion).
-Normalization of T-waves is likely with very small NSTEMI or unstable angina.
-Usually, in cases like this there is enough infarction to result in evolution of T-wave inversion.
+There is preservation of R-waves, and there is evolution to deeper T-wave inversion (Wellens' Pattern B).
+It is due to brief LAD occlusion with reperfusion.
+This last evolution (Pattern B) did not occur in this case.

 Was he in cardiogenic shock?
 Heart rate of 100 is very atypical of pure STEMI with no congestion.